ark-lang/ark-docs/named_types.md

 type PersonWeight f32;
 ```

-A type is a declaration, so it must be terminated with a semi-colon.
+A semi-colon terminates a Named Type as it is a declaration.
 You can have
 unnamed types, i.e. you do not have to bind a type to a name:

 ```